sporto/elm-tutorial/effects/effects.md

 The `view` display the "Refresh" button and a message (this message will be the response from the server).
 When the "Refresh" button is clicked we send a `Refresh` action to the provided address.

+#### actionsMailbox

+A mailbox where to send action messages.
+Note however that this mailbox expects a list of actions, not just one action: `Signal.Mailbox (List Action)`.